Skip to content

 Multiple Docker Hosts

-If you want to use more than just one physical node to run containers, you can use Docker Swarm Standalone or you can define more than one docker "cloud".
-The docker engine swarm mode API is not supported (at present; enhancement contributions would be welcomed).
+If you want to use more than just one physical node to run containers, you can define multiple Docker clouds.
+The Docker engine swarm mode API is not supported.
+Enhancement contributions would be welcomed.

 Jenkins Configuration